jonthysell/ArduLO/README.md

 The objective is to turn off all of the lights in as few moves as possible.
 Toggling a light will cause the lights directly connected to also toggle, in the shape of a plus.

-Use the D-Pad to select the light you want to toggle, and press A to toggle the light.
-Press B to pause.
+Use the D-Pad to select the light you want to toggle, and press B to toggle the light.
+Press A to pause.

 There are two sets of 50 puzzles each.
-Press A at the title screen to start Set A, hold B while pressing A to start Set B.
+Select either "Set A" or "Set B" at the title screen.

 ## Errata ##